 Tuesday, August 15, 2017

-Hello, and welcome to the fifty-fifth week of my Tuesday's Truths series, which is being dedicated to Mathilda Freund who turns one hundred and one years old today.
-Mathilda can be seen in the image atop this entry and it is one you may recognize, dear reader, as I featured it in a prior entry here on Blogger.
+Hello, and welcome to the fifty-second week of my Tuesday's Truths series, which is being dedicated to Mathilde Freund who turns one hundred and one years old today.
+Mathilde can be seen in the image atop this entry and it is one you may recognize, dear reader, as I featured it in a prior entry here on Blogger.

 I took the picture in July of 2016, when I saw her sitting on a bench in front of a store on NYC's UWS, near to the area where she lives.

 In the aforementioned entry, I stated that Mathilde and I spoke about Elie Wiesel, the holocaust survivor who had died in his NYC home that past Saturday, July 2nd, 2016.
 I also mentioned that "Mathilde knew Mr. Wiesel because he was in the same camp (Buchenwald) that her husband had been in.
 She told me that she was in hiding at the time, but her husband was killed at Buchenwald two months before it was closed.
 She recalled that her husband was twenty-five years old at the time and that Elie Wiesel was much younger."